 Admission out of the normal age group: Places will normally be offered in the year group according to the child's date of birth but a parent may submit an application for a year group other than the child's chronological year group.
 A decision will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
 The admission authority will also take into account the views of the Head Teacher of the school(s) concerned.
-Parents must not assume that the individual admission authority.
-Where a place is refused in a different year group but a place is offered in the school, there will be no right of appeal.
+Parents must not assume that the decision of one school will transfer with the child to a different school as the decision rests with the individual admission authority.
+Where a request is refused there will be no right of appeal, but the parent may submit a complaint under school's published Complaints Policy if the parent does not believe that the request was properly considered, or the decision of the admission authority was reasonable or fair.